Odjit/KindredSchematics/README.md

 - `.schematic toggleplacegrid`
   - on = will attempt to paste in any schematic along grid lines or off grid will allow for offgrid (and thus, misaligned) placement.

+### HeartLimit Commands
+- `.heartlimit floorcount (#)`
+  - change the floorcount of the heart you are next to.
+- `.heartlimit blockrelocate`
+  - blocks the heart from being relocated.
+- `.heartlimit tombcount (#)`
+  - change the tomb count of the heart you are next to.
+- `.heartlimit nestcount (#)`
+  - change the nest count of the heart you are next to.
+- `.heartlimit safetyboxcount (#)`
+  - change the safety box count of the heart you are next to.
+- `.heartlimit eyestructurecount (#)`
+  - change the eye structure count of the heart you are next to.
+- `.heartlimit prisoncellcount (#)`
+  - change the prison cell count of the heart you are next to.
+- `.heartlimit servantcount (#)`
+  - change the servant count of the heart you are next to.
+- `.heartlimit nethergatecount (#)`
+  - change the nether gate count of the heart you are next to.
+- `heartlimit throneofdarknesscount (#)`
+  - change the throne of darkness count of the heart you are next to.
+- `.heartlimit musicplayercount (#)`
+  - change the music player count of the heart you are next to.

 ### Glow Commands
 - `.glow add (glow)`